HaikuTeam/animator/README.md

 This will prompt you for some settings, then synchronize all the repos for you.

-For more, see the [Mono Workflows doc on Quip](https://haiku.quip.com/wwDEAZnZotvA).

 ## Contributing

 Script improvements are welcomed.
+The scripts are located in `scripts/`.